ertekin-research-group/CLAMM/CLAMM_Fit/README.md

 ---

 ## Installation
-1. If you have not already colned the CLAMM repository do so with:
+1. If you have not already cloned the CLAMM repository, do so with:
    ```bash
    git clone <repository_url>
    ```